mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 * Continuous improvement of yourself should be one of the most important things in your life.
 There is always something new that you need to learn

 # Fight and War quotes
-* If youíre not humble, life will visit humbleness upon you. - Mike Tyson
+* If you're not humble, life will visit humbleness upon you. - Mike Tyson
 * You can only fight the way you practice.

+## From Autobiography of Yogi
+Look fear in the face and it will cease to trouble you. - Sri Yuketshwar Good and positive suggestions should instruct the sensitive ears of children.
+Their early ideas long remain sharply etched.‚Äù